Spleen Pancreas And Liver Question And Answers

 Answer:

-• The presence of inguinal canal causes a weakness in the lower part of the anterior abdominal wall as a result there is a chance of herniation of abdominal viscera into the inguinal canal
+• The presence of the inguinal canal causes a weakness in the lower part of the anterior abdominal wall as a result there is a chance of herniation of abdominal viscera into the inguinal canal

 • But this is prevented by the following mechanisms:

-1. Flap valve mechanism:
+1. Flap Valve Mechanism:

 • The inguinal canal is oblique (in children it is straight)